python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

 ------

 Before, we used the default value of `1024` points.
 That worked when the sample rate was 100 Hz, because `1000` points would be 10 seconds, so `1024` points is a little more than 10 seconds.
-Now that the sample rate is 2000000, we want to see a larger chunk of time, because 1024 is only about a thousandth of 2000000.
+Now that the sample rate is 2000000, we want to see a larger chunk of time, because 1024 is less than a thousandth of 2000000.

 ------

 </p>
 </details>

+We also adjust the Update Period so that the Time Sink only updates every 15 seconds.
+This number is arbitrary, but it helps avoid maxing out the CPU.

 Lastly, we add a throttle.
-This keeps the program from maxing out the CPU.
+This is another safeguard to avoid maxing out the CPU.

-Note: The sine wave's frequency is arbitrary.
+The sine wave's frequency is arbitrary.
 Feel free to adjust it.

 ----------------------------------